-You can play or not all cells or groups, (to agree in advance): The musicians, fallowing the conductor, or not, may agree before which version they want to do, for example; starting where "suggested starting and ending" is marked down in the score, once all entered this A pitch, then all begins to play the short cells for a moment, then they play the passages with the same character, for example all the "moderatos" then all the "Vivos", then the tremolos, then keep quiet.!, etc. Mentioning it, it is worth that make pauses or silences is very important, the more instrumentalists are in action, more needs to play pauses.
+You can play or not all cells or groups, this is to agree in advance: The musicians, fallowing the conductor, or not, may agree before which version they want to do, for example; starting where "suggested starting and ending" is marked down in the score, once all entered this A pitch and make a firs section, then all begins to play the short cells for a moment, then they play the passages with the same character, for example all the "moderatos" then all the "Vivo", then the tremolos, then make a pause.!, and continue, then ends the piece as the beginning playing the log A pitch. etc. To make pauses or silences is very important, the more instrumentalists are in action, and more needs to play pauses.

 Another interpretation is considering small numbering written in every cell, coordinated by the conductor who give signals to play this or that number or numbers.
-The first number is the left hand of the conductor, the second number indicates the right hand of the director.
-Giving these signals either to whole orchestra or according to certain particular sections or zones of musicians he activates certain areas or fields of musicians or sounds in space.
+The first number is the left hand of the conductor; the second number indicates the right hand of the conductor.